mwilliams52000/journal-app/README.md

 ## Downloading VS Code

+This project was written and tested in VS Code.
 Download VS Code from [here](https://code.visualstudio.com/).
-Once it's opened, install the Python extension [here](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and Live Share extension [here](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
-These will be useful for this project.
+Once it's opened, install the Python extension [here](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

-Clone this repo by clicking on the Source Control button on the left toolbar, then click "Clone Repository".
+For testing, clone this repo by clicking on the Source Control button on the left toolbar, then click "Clone Repository".
 You will have to log into GitHub.
 Make sure to choose **YOUR** fork, not someone else's!